freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/bootstrap/make-images-mobile-responsive.md

 ---

 ## Description

 <section id='description'>

 First, add a new image below the existing one.
-Set its <code>src</code> attribute to <code>https://bit.ly/fcc-running-cats</code>.
+Set its `src` attribute to `https://bit.ly/fcc-running-cats`.

 It would be great if this image could be exactly the width of our phone's screen.

-Fortunately, with Bootstrap, all we need to do is add the <code>img-responsive</code> class to your image.
+Fortunately, with Bootstrap, all we need to do is add the `img-responsive` class to your image.
 Do this, and the image should perfectly fit the width of your page.

 </section>

 ## Instructions

 <section id='instructions'>

 </section>

 ## Tests

 <section id='tests'>

 ```yml